BiancaMe/johto-league/README.md

 ## ⭐️ Show your support <a name="support"></a>

-> If you like this project, please give it some starts ⭐️⭐️⭐️⭐️⭐️
+> If you like this project, please give it some stars ⭐️⭐️⭐️⭐️⭐️

 <p align="right">(<a href="#readme-top">back to top</a>)</p>